docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 During the update() operation, the application is put into a modal state, so that it does not handle any events that would activate a different window, or give focus to a control outside the window being updated.
-The modal state allows drawing events for controls in other windows to occur (as is the case during a modal :ref:`show() <window-object-show>` operation), so that the script does not prevent the update of other parts of the application's UI while in the operation loop.
+The modal state allows drawing events for controls in other windows to occur (as is the case during a modal :ref:`show() <window-object-functions-show>` operation), so that the script does not prevent the update of other parts of the application's UI while in the operation loop.

 It is an error to call the update() method for a window that is not currently visible.